snowdriftcoop/snowdrift/TEXTEDITORS.md

 As an optional tool, Vim can do integrated Haskell error-checking and get type information via [ghcmod-vim](https://github.com/eagletmt/ghcmod-vim).
-Follow its install instructions except run `stack install ghc-mod --resolver nightly` (note: this "--resolver nightly" bit can be ignored once ghc-mod is in the LTS version we use) *instead* of the instruction to run "cabal install ghc-mod" (and make sure ~/.local/bin is on your path).
+Follow its install instructions except run
+`stack install ghc-mod --resolver nightly 2015-12-14` (note: this "--resolver…" bit can be ignored once ghc-mod is in the LTS version we use) *instead* of the instruction to run "cabal install ghc-mod" (and make sure ~/.local/bin is on your path).
 You may want to also try the associated auto-completion tool [neco-ghc](https://github.com/eagletmt/neco-ghc). *Note: